melisgl/journal/README.md

 <a id="x-28JOURNAL-3AIN-MEMORY-JOURNAL-20CLASS-29"></a>
 - [class] **IN-MEMORY-JOURNAL** *[JOURNAL][5082]*

-    `IN-MEMORY-JOURNAL`s are backed by a non-persistent,
+    `IN-MEMORY-JOURNAL`s are backed by a non-persistent
     Lisp array of events.
 Much quicker than [`FILE-JOURNAL`][8428]s, they are ideal for smallish journals persisted manually (see [Synchronization with in-memory journals][12ff] for an example).